Close protection operatives (CPOs/Bodyguards) will, at some time, have to manage an incident of some description.

-CPOs are required to have attributes such as being observant, meticulous, good communicators, problem solvers, quick thinking and calm under pressure.
+Bodyguards are required to have attributes such as being observant, meticulous, good communicators, problem solvers, quick thinking, and calm under pressure.
 Such characteristics enable a CPO to manage an incident professionally and swiftly.

 CPOs often find themselves as the first person to respond to an incident.
 A CPO, due to observations and planning, may foresee incidents.

 Some incidents are not foreseeable.
-Still, CPOs must be able to react swiftly and professionally.
+Still, bodyguards must be able to react swiftly and professionally.

 Foreseeable or not, because by the nature of the role, especially when working in a small team or working alone, a CPO will often be the first person to react and attend the scene to assist.